wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Look deeper with the Wazuh API
 ------------------------------

-Up to now we have only seen the Wazuh API enable the Wazuh Kibana plugin to interface directly with the Wazuh manager.
+Up to now we have only seen the Wazuh API enable the Wazuh dashboard to interface directly with the Wazuh manager.
 However, you can also access the Wazuh API directly from your own scripts or from the command line with curl.
 This is especially helpful here to obtain environment-wide package information.